The Royal Regiment of Canadian Artillery

 During the Last Hundred Days, the Allies were on the offensive to defeat Germany and end the war.
-Canadian Gunners operated field, horse-artillery and anti-aircraft guns.
+Canadian Gunners operated field guns, horse artillery and anti-aircraft guns.
 The fighting stopped with the defeat of Germany and the Armistice of 11 November 1918.

-Two Canadian field batteries served in the North Russia Intervention (1918-1919).
+Three Canadian field batteries supported anti-communist forces in North Russia and Siberia (1918-1919).
 Canada also placed Garrison Artillery on the Island of St. Lucia in the British West Indies (1915-1919).

 The Inter-War Years 1919-1939

-Canada's Permanent Force shrunk during the interwar period.
-The Permanent Force represented the RCHA Brigade (A, B and C Batteries), a medium battery, coastal batteries, and artillery schools.
+Canada's Permanent Force shrank during the interwar period.
+The Permanent Force included the RCHA Brigade (A, B and C Batteries), a medium battery, coastal batteries, and artillery schools.

 The Reserve Army was small but active during the interwar period.
 The Royal Regiment started the process of going mechanized.
-The 3rd Medium Battery, RCA, was the first unit mechanized, receiving four 6-wheeled Leyland tractors in 1929.
+The 3rd Medium Battery, RCA, in Kingston was the first unit mechanized, receiving four 6-wheeled Leyland tractors in 1929.

 During the 1920s and 1930s, the RCHA musical horse drive was famous.
 Four 6-horse teams, with their guns and limbers, galloped through a maze of patterns.
-Major-General J. H. Roberts led the last musical horse drive in Winnipeg in 1933.
+MGen J. H. Roberts led the last musical horse drive in Winnipeg in 1933.

 Defence spending increased during the 1930s, but not at a rapid pace.
 It was not until the late 1930s that Canada started to rearm.